jupyter/governance/conduct/enforcement.md

   reached by other means.
 The group may choose to publish this message elsewhere for documentation purposes.
-* A request for a public or private apology, assuming the reporter agrees to this idea: they may at their discretion refuse futher contact with the violator.
+* A request for a public or private apology, assuming the reporter agrees to this idea: they may at their discretion refuse further contact with the violator.
 The chair will deliver this request.
 The committee may, if it chooses, attach "strings" to this request: for example, the group may ask a violator to apologize in order to retain one’s membership on a mailing list.